WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

 - WORKDIR /usr/src/app: Set the working directory where all operations will take place.

-- RUN apt-get update && apt-get install -y unzip curl: Install unzip (to extract the downloaded zip) and curl (to fetch the Angular project from GitHub).

-- RUN curl -L -o angular.zip ...: Use curl to download the angular.zip file from the provided GitHub link.

-- RUN unzip angular.zip && rm angular.zip: Unzip the project files and remove the zip file afterward.
+- RUN apt-get update - Given the changes i made on second go around, just update, no other libraries needed.

+- COPY . . copies everything from your current local working directory to the WORKDIR defined above for docker container.
+I changed this method based on Professor Duncan's suggestion.

 - RUN npm install -g @angular/cli: Install the Angular CLI globally to run ng serve.

-- WORKDIR /usr/src/app/wsu-hw-ng-main: Change to the directory where angular.json is located (the Angular project directory).
+- WORKDIR /usr/src/app/angular-site/wsu-hw-ng-main: Change to the directory where angular.json is located (the Angular project directory).

 - RUN npm install: Install the project dependencies listed in package.json.